-One of Europe’s best preserved prisoner of war camps
+One of Europe’s most well preserved internment camps

-The Frøslev Camp was built as a German internment camp in 1944 during the German occupation of Denmark and today is one of Europe’s best preserved German prisoner of war camps.
-Several thousand Danes were imprisoned at the camp by the German security police.
+The Frøslev Camp was built as a German internment camp in 1944 during the German occupation of Denmark, and is one of Europe’s most well preserved German camps from World War II.
+Several thousand Danes were imprisoned by the German security police (Gestapo) in the Frøslev Camp.

-Even though the Frøslev Camp was built to avoid the deportation of Danes to concentration camps in Germany, around 1600 Frøslev prisoners were sent on, contrary to all agreements, to the horrors of the German concentration camps.
-In the days of liberation there was an urgent need for internment options for the thousands of Danish citizens, who the Resistance suspected of activities detrimental to the state.
+Even though the Frøslev Camp was built to avoid the deportation of Danes to concentration camps in Germany, some 1.600 Frøslev prisoners were in fact deported to the horrors of these camps.
+In the days of liberation in 1945 there was an urgent need for facilities, where Danes, who had collaborated with the German occupationel power, could be interned.
+The Frøslev Camp was fit for this purpose.
+The camp was renamed Faarhus Camp and used until 1949 as an internment- and prison camp for collaborators.

 Opening hours and admission